-Question 1: Date of actual contact with the recipient to determine medical status for this follow-up report:
+Question 2: Date of actual contact with the recipient to determine medical status for this follow-up report:

-Enter the date of actual contact with recipient to evaluate medical status for this follow up report.
+Enter the date of actual contact with the recipient to evaluate medical status for this follow up report.
 For cases where both cellular therapy and HCT forms are being completed, the contact date on the F4100 should be in relation to the cellular therapy event date.

-In general, the date of contact should be reported closest to designated time period of the form (e.g. Day+100, 6 months, or annual follow-up visit).
+In general, the date of contact closest to the designated time point indicated on the form (e.g. Day+100, 6 months, or annual follow-up visit) should be reported.
 Report the date of actual contact with the recipient to evaluate medical status for the reporting period.
 Preferred evaluations include those from the cellular therapy physician, referring physician, or other physician currently assuming responsibility for the recipient's care.
 In the absence of contact with a physician, other types of contact may include a documented phone call with the recipient, a laboratory evaluation, or any other documented recipient interaction on the date reported.
 If there was no contact on the exact time point, choose the date of contact closest to the actual time point.